-The Directors submit their Annual Report and the audited Financial Statements on the affairs of Albion Development VCT PLC (the "Company") for the year ended 31 December 2022.
+The Directors submit their Annual Report and the audited Financial Statements of Kings Arms Yard VCT PLC (the "Company") for the year ended 31 December 2022.
 The Statement of corporate governance on pages 52 to 58 forms a part of the Directors' report.